-This is the total volume of purchased treated water that enters your distribution system after the plant master meter.
+This is the total volume of purchased treated water that enters the distribution system after the plant master meter.
 This volume may be obtained from metered interconnections with other utilities or suppliers and is not previously accounted for in Tasks 1, 2, and 3.

-4D Sum of Finished Water going into the Distribution System.
+4D Sum of Finished Water going into the Distribution System

-This is the sum of all water placed into the distribution system from the water treatment plant.
+This is the sum of all water placed into the distribution system.

-4E Total Unaccounted for Water loss from Distribution System
+4E Total Unaccounted for Water Loss from Distribution System